BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 We can now make predictions on the `test.csv` file given by Kaggle:

 {% highlight scala %}
-val predictions = crossValidatorModel.transform(predictDFFiltered)
+val predictions = crossValidatorModel.transform(dfToPredict)
 {% endhighlight %}

-WARNING: You have to be careful when running cross validation, especially on bigger datasets, as it will train `k x p` model where `k` represents the number of folds used for cross validation and `p` is the product of the number of values for each param in your grid.
+WARNING: You have to be careful when running cross validation, especially on bigger datasets, as it will train `k x p` models where `k` represents the number of folds used for cross validation and `p` is the product of the number of values for each param in your grid.